 What addition steps can you take to stay healthy?

-On ships, in hospitals, and even at the grocery store we’ve seen a big increase the use of waterless hand-sanitizer.
+On ships, in hospitals, and even at the grocery store we’ve seen a big increase the use of alcohol-based hand-sanitizers.
 While using these products is certainly better than doing nothing, they’re primarily effective at killing bacteria – and are far less effective at killing viruses (such as Norovirus).
-As such, the number one thing we can recommend regardless of where you’re at, is frequent and thorough hand-washing with soap and warm water.
+There are however four products that have been shown in labs to kill Norovirus, one of them being Germstar Noro, sometimes used by cruise lines and available in personal sizes here.
+The number one thing we can recommend regardless of where you’re at, is frequent and thorough hand-washing with soap and warm water.

 Wrapping It Up